Evolve Mortgage Services Listed by incransom Ransomware Group

 Why This Matters for You and Your Family

-If you or anyone in your household obtained a mortgage or loan through Evolve Mortgage Services or its predecessor mrn3.com since 2016, your most sensitive identifiers are now in the hands of criminals.
+If you or anyone in your household obtained a mortgage or loan through Evolve Mortgage Services or its predecessor mrn3.com since 2016, your most sensitive identifiers may now be in the hands of criminals.
 This is not abstract risk.
 Criminals routinely sell or trade SSNs, addresses, and credit files on underground forums, enabling everything from tax-refund fraud and new-account identity theft to medical identity theft and stalking.

 Your family’s exposure does not end with one company.
 Once an SSN and address pair leaks, it can be cross-referenced with breaches at banks, insurers, schools, and retailers.
 Children’s records are often swept up in household files; a parent’s mortgage application may list dependents’ dates of birth and Social Security numbers as well.